No phones, laptops or recording devices allowed at Duggar child porn trial

 Faulkner obtained a warrant to search the business.
 The dealership's computer and multiple electronic devices belonging to Duggar were seized.
 Based on forensic evidence found on those devices, among other evidence, a federal grand jury returned a two-count indictment charging Duggar with receipt and possession of child pornography.

 Duggar, best known for being part of his family's cable television reality show, is accused of using the internet in May 2019 to download and possess the material, some of which depicts the sexual abuse of children younger than 12, according to court documents.
-Duggar was indicted in April 2021.
+Duggar was indicted in April 2021; he entered innocent pleas in May.

 He faces up to 20 years of imprisonment and fines up to $250,000 on each count if convicted.